 Call 888-347-0551 Now!

 Our expert Roof Leak Repair Contractors in Nassau County provide Expert Roofing Services.
 If you have any questions or concerns about our service area, please give us a call today.
 We are competitively priced in this area for Roof Leak Repairs because we are confident that you will be thrilled with how your roofing project will turn out.
-Again, call today to schedule a quote for your roofing project.
+Again, call today to schedule a quote for your roofing job.

 Flat Roofs

-Today copper, lead-coated copper, and terne-coated stainless steel are preferred as lasting flat roofs.
+Today copper, lead-coated copper, and terne-coated stainless steel are favored as long-lasting flat roofs.

 Tri State Roofers of Manhasset, NY 11030